ScottOnestak/Maps/README.md

 # Maps

+In this project, I implemented a graph to perform such algorithms as Dijkstra's and shortest path on data for the University of Rochester, Monroe County, and New York state.

 TEST CLASS (THE MEAT):

 To begin, I began by reading in the in the data line by line and storing it either as a vertex (intersections) or